Locked-chess-official/friendly_module_not_found_error/README.md

 <img width="800" height="430" alt="Windows PowerShell 2025_8_10 21_54_12" src="https://github.com/user-attachments/assets/29f81573-3784-4d44-b75f-4bd1c518727b" />

-This is a Python package that provides a custom exception class for handling module not found errors in a friendly way.
+This is a Python package that provides the monkey patch for handling module not found errors in a friendly way.
 When you spell a module name incorrectly, the package will change the exception with a friendly message and suggestions for the possible correct module name.

 ## Installation